ThePerfectComputer/FastWaveFrontend-eGUI/README.md

 # About

-The beginnings of a proprietary waveform viewer written in Rust.
+The beginnings of a waveform viewer written in Rust.
 I'm now abandoning eGUI in favor of Tauri due to some limitations of Egui.

 # Running